prepcb/PhaseField/README.md

 This will create files: out.txt,tip_loc.txt, paramesh_chk_000001, CHK.out and

-iso_06_XXX000_0YY.vtk
+iso_06_XXX000_YYY.vtk

-where XXX is in the range 001 to 999 (max for paraview .vtk files), and YY is from 00 to 09 (for the 10 cores)
+where XXX is in the range 001 to 999 (max for paraview .vtk files), and YYY is from 000 to 009 (for the 10 cores)